Overview

 Advanced example

-// create a counter pointer and increment every second
+// create a counter pointer

-const counter = $$(countstart);
+const counter = $(countstart);

 setInterval(() => counter.val++, 1000);